 What Is Eye Movement Desensitization and Reprocessing (EMDR)?

-Eye movement desensitization and reprocessing (EMDR) is a type of psychotherapy that helps a person process trauma or other negative life experiences.1 EMDR is based on the Adaptive Information Processing model, which proposes that the traumatic symptoms of mental disorders like post-traumatic stress disorder come from unprocessed memories.2 In therapy, you revisit the memory in a controlled setting, while stimulating both sides of your brain with eye movement.2 This process encourages your brain to restore those memories without the negative emotions that were previously attached.2
+Eye movement desensitization and reprocessing (EMDR) is a type of psychotherapy that helps a person process trauma or other negative life experiences.1 EMDR is based on the Adaptive Information Processing model, which proposes that the traumatic symptoms of mental disorders like post-traumatic stress disorder come from unprocessed memories.2 In therapy, you revisit the memory in a controlled setting while stimulating both sides of your brain with eye movement.2 This process encourages your brain to restore these memories without arousing the negative emotions that were previously attached.2

-What Happens During EMDR?
+What Happens During EMDR for Substance Abuse?

 EMDR therapy is done one-on-one with a therapist and can be completed in a standard office setting.
 The therapist guides you through the 8 phases of EMDR centered around a particular negative memory that may be causing you disturbing symptoms.4 These can include memories of the negative experience itself, recent events that trigger you, or imagined events that might have the same effect on you.4